Featured on TBPN Lightning Round: Full Interview

 Where It All Began

-Ari’s journey began as the first security hire at OpenAI in 2019.
+Ari's journey began as the first security hire at OpenAI in 2019.
 While pursuing a machine learning PhD at Harvard, Ari recognized the offensive capabilities of early models like GPT-2.
 After building and presenting offensive demos to OpenAI leadership, Ari joined their team.
 Following three years of working on GPT-3, Codex, and API monitoring, Ari left to build a proactive, offensive security solution with his co-founder Vlad Ionescu.
-That become RunSybil.
+That became RunSybil.

 Modern Problems, Modern Solutions